 Meditation is a form of silent prayer which quietens the ordinary thinking mind, allowing a deeper, steadier awareness to be revealed in the silence of the heart.
-This is where we can come to experience (although perhaps only dimly, as St Paul reminds us) the indwelling God, 'in whom we live, and move, and have our being' (Acts 17:28).
+This is where we can come to experience this mysterious indwelling presence, 'in whom we live, and move, and have our being' (Acts 17:28).

-Instead, inspired by the example of Jesus when faced with the distractions of temptation in the desert, we take one short line from Scripture, or perhaps even just one word, and silently repeat it, allowing the ordinary mind to concentrate on this instead.
+Inspired by the example of Jesus when faced with the distractions of temptation in the desert, we take one short line from Scripture, perhaps even just one word, and silently repeat it, allowing the 'surface' mind to concentrate on this instead.
 Whenever we realise that we have lapsed into distracting thoughts, we gently, and without frustration and self-criticism, return to our word.
-Over time this quietens our mind, and we come to the realisation that we are more than just our thoughts, that there is a steady, quiet 'me' that exists independently of the workings of the ordinary mind.
-It is only this deep level of awareness that is capable of recognising the indwelling Christ.
+Over time this quietens our mind, and we come to realise that we are more than just our thoughts, that there is a steady, quiet 'I' that exists independently of the workings of the ordinary mind.
+It is only this deep level of awareness that can experience the indwelling Spirit.

 How to meditate

-Although our experience of dealing with the distracted mind is not an easy one, the actual practice of meditation is simplicity itself.
-There are various different schools of meditation within the Christian tradition, but one of the best known was started by John Main OSB, now continued by Laurence Freeman OSB, via the World Community for Christian Meditation.
-Here are John Main's instructions for meditation:
+There are various different schools of meditation within the Christian tradition, but one of the best known was started by John Main OSB.
+Here are his instructions for meditation:

 “Sit down.
 Sit still and upright.
 Close your eyes lightly.
 Sit relaxed but alert.
 Silently, interiorly begin to say a single word.
 We recommend the prayer-phrase maranatha.
 Recite it as four syllables of equal length.
 Listen to it as you say it, gently but continuously.
 Do not think or imagine anything – spiritual or otherwise.
 If thoughts or images come, these are distractions at the time of meditation, so keep returning to simply saying the word.
 Meditate each morning and evening for between twenty and thirty minutes.” – John Main OSB